 - Propel Review, Mark H.

 Duro is frequently described as a lightweight, easy-to-use PLM tool that simplifies the process of scaling engineering operations.
 Many users appreciate its user-friendly interface, which doesn’t overwhelm with unnecessary features.
-This makes it an ideal choice for organizations just starting to implement product lifecycle management systems.
-G2 reviewers often highlight how the platform’s simplicity and ease of use make it accessible without a steep learning curve.
+This makes it an ideal choice for organizations just beginning to implement product lifecycle management systems, which is reflected in its usage, with 71% of users coming from small businesses, according to G2 Data.
+Reviewers often highlight how the platform’s simplicity and ease of use make it accessible without a steep learning curve.

 One feature that G2 reviewers seem to really appreciate is Duro’s MPN auto-match feature for electronic engineering items.
 Users consistently call out this automation as a major time-saver, particularly for large parts inventories.
 The feature automatically matches manufacturer part numbers with corresponding items in the system, reducing manual searches and improving accuracy.
 This function is often praised for allowing teams to focus on more strategic tasks rather than getting bogged down by repetitive data entry.